Aug. 8, 2019

 MacKimmie Tower and Swann Mall reopening revitalize the heart of main campus

-Excitement was brimming this week as MacKimmie Tower’s first occupants moved into their new work spaces.
+Excitement was brimming as MacKimmie Tower’s first occupants moved into their new work spaces.
 By the spring of 2020, more than 1,000 faculty and staff will call the MacKimmie Tower their ‘work home’ and occupy one of the most energy efficient buildings on a Canadian post-secondary campus.

 Making over MacKimmie Tower and Swann Mall